igwed93/alx-higher_level_programming/0x0B-python-input_output/README.md

 **0x0B.
 Python - Input/Output**

-**In this project, I learned how to open a file, read from it, and aslo write to to it.**
+**In this project, I learned how to open a file, read from it, and aslo write to it.**

 * When opening a textfile for reading or writing always include the encoding type.